Zenilogix-Carl/magnetics/README.md

 In my test rig, the magnets moved and the sensor was fixed, but we can think of it as follows:

-* Two magnets are placed a set distance from an axis of rotation.
+* Two magnets are placed a set distance from an axis of rotation; in other words, both magnets lie on an arc at some radius from the axis.
 * One magnet has its north pole facing the axis, the other has its south pole facing the axis
-* The sensor moves on an arc always facing out from the axis
+* The sensor moves on an arc inside the arc of the magnets and is always facing directly away from the axis
 * The sensor will detect a more "north" or a more "south" field, depending which pole it is most directly facing, and will be quiescent at the midpoint between the magnets where their effects cancel out.

 The rig gave me some basic information but I needed to make refinements.